Samuel-Labagnere/Samuel-Labagnere/README.md

 ### Hi there, I'm Sam! 👋

 「🇬🇧」I'm a French student who is 19 years old.
 I'm currently studying Multimedia at the Bordeaux Montaigne University.
-I'm a Developper, a Web-Dev and an audiovisual apprentice.
+I'm a Developer, a Web-Dev and an audiovisual apprentice.

 ========================